ordina-jworks/ordina-jworks.github.io/_posts/2018-04-16-spring-boot-2-0-anniversary-meetup.md

 # The meetup

 The Spring Boot 2.0 Anniversary Meetup event started at 18h at the Ordina headquarters in Mechelen.
-Since you cannot learn on an empty stomach, we started off with belgian French fries.
+Since you cannot learn on an empty stomach, we started off with Belgian French fries.

 Stéphane's presentation started at 19h.
 He took us on a two hour ride through the Spring Boot landscape.